Midway site: Plant Remains

 Several fragments of food plant remains were recovered from the site, including maize, beans, acorn and hickory nut shell, and plum pits.
 Some wood charcoal taken from a pit feature was identified as oak.

 Artifacts

 Pottery Artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.

 No whole or reconstructable vessels were recovered from the site, so the analysis was based upon examination of rim and body sherds.
 A total of 3,283 sherds was recovered, of which 98.3% were shell-tempered.
 The remaining 1.7% was grit-tempered and interpreted to be representative of the earlier Woodland period.

 The pottery consists of globular vessels with restricted orifices, smooth surface finish, everted rim profiles and rounded lips.
 Handles were sometimes present.
 Decoration was applied to the lip top, inside lip and the area from the neck to shoulder.
 Decorative techniques consisted of vertical and/or diagonal lines arranged in patterns such as chevrons, sometimes combined with punctates.

 Three pottery types were noted.
 They are described below: